hmisty/coindocs/docs/index.md

 Understand before investment.

 coindocs.io collects useful facts & tools for you to understand the coins better.
+No warranty.

-Any suggestion is warmly welcomed, please write to evan at blockcoach dot com.
+DO NOT INVEST ANYTHING MORE INTO CRYPTOCURRENCIES THAN YOU ARE PREPARED TO LOSE IN TOTALITY.